-Millie C. Pérez Terri Drury Mark Willett Robert Petty

-The Medicare A Bulletin is published monthly by First Coast Service Options Inc. Provider Outreach and Education division, to provide timely and useful information to Medicare Part A providers.

-Questions concerning this publication or its contents may be faxed to:
+Vol. 8, No. 4 April 2010 Publications staff Terri Drury Millie C. Pérez Mark Willett Robert Petty The Medicare B Update! is published monthly by First Coast Service Options Inc. (FCSO) Provider Outreach and Education Division, to provide timely and useful information to Medicare Part B providers.
+Questions concerning this publication or its contents may be faxed to 1-904-361-0723.

-Medicare Publications 1-904-361-0723

-CPT five-digit codes, descriptions, and other data only are copyright 2009 by American Medical Association (or such other date of publication of CPT).
+CPT codes, descriptors, and other data only are copyright© 2009 American Medical Association (or such other date of publication of CPT).
 All Rights Reserved.
 Applicable FARS/DFARS apply.
-No fee schedules, basic units, relative values or related listings are included in CPT.
+No fee schedules, basic units, relative values, or related listings are included in CPT.
 AMA does not directly or indirectly practice medicine or dispense medical services.
 AMA assumes no liability for data contained or not contained herein.

-ICD-9-CM codes and their descriptions used in this publication are copyright[®] 2009 under the Uniform Copyright Convention.
+ICD-9 codes and their descriptions used in this publication are copyright© 2009 under the Uniform Copyright Convention.
 All rights reserved.

-Third-party websites.
+Third-party websites:

 This document contains references to sites operated by third parties.
 Such references are provided for your convenience only.
-BCBSF and/or FCSO do not control such sites and are not responsible for their content.
+FCSO does not control such sites, and is not responsible for their content.
 The inclusion of these references within this document does not suggest any endorsement of the material on such sites or any association with their operators.
+THE FCSO MEDICARE B UPDATE!

-About the Medicare A Bulletin
+About the FCSO Medicare B Update!

-The Medicare A Bulletin is a comprehensive publication developed by First Coast Service Options Inc. (FCSO) for Medicare Part A providers in Florida, Puerto Rico and U.S. Virgin Islands in accordance with the Centers for Medicare & Medicaid Services (CMS) notification parameters.

-The Provider Outreach and Education Publication team distributes the Medicare A Bulletin on a monthly basis.
-Important notifications requiring communication in between publications are posted to the FCSO Medicare provider education website http://medicare.fcso.com.

-Who receives the Bulletin?
+The Medicare B Update! is a comprehensive publication developed by First Coast Service Options Inc. (FCSO) for Part B providers in Florida, Puerto Rico, and U.S. Virgin Islands.
+The Provider Outreach & Education Publications team distributes the Medicare B Update! on a monthly basis.
+Important notifications that require communication in between publications will be posted to the FCSO Medicare provider education website, http://medicare.fcso.com.
+In some cases, additional unscheduled special issues may be posted.
+Who receives the Update?